Tailsxz/React-tac-toe/README.md

 Open the repo in your favorite IDE and run the command npm i.
 This will install all necessary dependencies.

-To start the development server, run the command npm run start and you're off to the races!
+To start the development server, run the command npm run start(should automatically start the development server on port 3000) and you're off to the races!

 ### Optimizations